Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Further Related Work

 \section{Further Related Work}

 The spectrum of various random matrices arising from deep learning models has been the subject of recent investigations.
 Most of the existing results focus on the linear-width asymptotic regime, where the widths of the various layers are linearly proportional.
-In particular, the spectrum of the conjugate kernel (CK) is studied in the single-layer case for Gaussian i.i.d.\ data \cite{pennington2017nonlinear}, for Gaussian mixtures \cite{liao2018spectrum}, for general training data \cite{louart2018random}, and for a model with an additive bias \cite{adlam2019random}.
-The multi-layer case is tackled in \cite{benigni2019eigenvalue}.
+In particular, the spectrum of the conjugate kernel (CK) is studied in the single-layer case for Gaussian i.i.d.\ data \citep{pennington2017nonlinear}, for Gaussian mixtures \citep{liao2018spectrum}, for general training data \citep{louart2018random}, and for a model with an additive bias \citep{adlam2019random}.
+The multi-layer case is tackled in \citep{benigni2019eigenvalue}.
 The Hessian matrix of a two-layer network can be decomposed into two pieces, one coming from the second derivatives and the other of the form $J^TJ$ (a.k.a. the Fisher information matrix).
-This second term is studied in \cite{pennington2017geometry,pennington2018spectrum}.
+This second term is studied in \citep{pennington2017geometry,pennington2018spectrum}.
 Note that this is different from the NTK matrix, given by $JJ^T$, as analyzed in this paper.
 Typically, for an over-parameterized model, the Fisher information matrix is rank-deficient, whereas the NTK one is full-rank.
-The work \cite{pennington2018emergence} uses tools from free probability to study the spectrum of the input-output Jacobian of the network.
-Again, this is different from the parameter-output Jacobian considered in the current paper.
-The generalization error has been also studied via the spectrum of suitable random matrices, and this kind of analysis has been carried out for linear regression \cite{hastie2019surprises}, for a random feature model \cite{mei2019generalization}, for random Fourier features \cite{liao2020random}, and most recently for a two-layer network \cite{Andrea2020}.
+The work \citep{pennington2018emergence} uses tools from free probability to study the spectrum of the input-output Jacobian of the network.
+Again, this is different from the parameter-output Jacobian considered in this paper.
+Generalization error has been also studied via the spectrum of suitable random matrices: for linear regression \citep{hastie2019surprises}, random feature models \citep{mei2019generalization}, random Fourier features \citep{liao2020random}, and most recently for a two-layer network \citep{Andrea2020}.